pryv/data-types/README.md

 Events are the primary units of content in the Pryv.io data model.
 Depending on its type, an event can represent anything related to a particular time (picture, note, data measurement, etc).

-We provide you with a list of **standard event types** used in Pryv that you can customize to suit your needs as explained below.
+We provide a list of **standard event types** used in Pryv that you can customize to suit your needs as explained below.

 ## Effective version

 The event types effectively in use by default are published on [our API site](https://api.pryv.com/event-types/).

 ## How to customize your data types

-*Prerequisites:* Node v12
+*Prerequisites:* Node v12+

 You must [fork](https://github.com/pryv/data-types/fork) this repository, add the data types that you want to validate and host it on a URL where it will be loaded by Pryv.io on boot.